 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 In this example, in order to 'win' the prize, the victims are asked to enter their details such as name, date of birth, address and bank details in order to claim.
 Obviously, there's no prize and all they've done is put their personal details into the hands of hackers.

-Similar techniques are used in other scams in which attackers claim to be from banks looking to verify details, online shops attempting to verify non-existent purchases or sometimes -- even more cheekily -- attackers will claim to be from tech security companies and that they need access to information in order to keep their customers safe.
+Similar techniques are used in other scams in which attackers claim to be from a bank or other financial institution looking to verify details, online shops attempting to verify non-existent purchases or sometimes -- even more cheekily -- attackers will claim to be from tech security companies and that they need access to information in order to keep their customers safe.

 Other scams, usually more sophisticated, aim at business users.
-Here attackers might also pose as someone from within the same organisation or one of its suppliers and will ask you to download an attachment which they claim contains information about a contract or deal.
+Here attackers might also pose as someone from within the same organisation or one of its suppliers and will ask you to download an attachment that they claim contains information about a contract or deal.

-In many cases the file will unleash malicious software onto the system - in many cases it will harvest personal data, but it in many cases it's also used to deploy ransomware or rope systems into a botnet.
+In some cases the aim may be to harvest personal data, but in many cases it's also used to deploy ransomware or rope systems into a botnet.

 Attackers will often use high-profile events as a lure in order to reach their end goals.
-For example, a major campaign used the lure of the 2016 Olympic Games to help distribute malware in the run up to the event.
+For example, 2020 has seen cyber criminals extensively send emails that supposedly contain information about coronavirus as a means of luring people into falling victim.
+Cyber criminals have also attempted to use the 2020 US Presidential election as a means of attack.

-In many cases the malicious payload will be hidden inside a Microsoft Office document which requires the user to enable macros to run.
-The payload will trick the victim into enabling them by claiming that an update needs to be installed or permissions need to be given to allow the document to be viewed properly.
-But if users allows the payload to run they and their company are likely to be in big trouble.
+One common technique is to deliver a Microsoft Office document that requires the user to enable macros to run.
+The message that comes with the document aims to trick the potential victim into enabling macros to allow the document to be viewed properly, but in this case it will allow the crooks to deliver their malware payload.

 Why is phishing called phishing?

-The overall term for these scams -- phishing -- is a modified version of 'fishing' except in this instance the fisherman is the cyber attacker and they're trying to catch you and reel you in with their sneaky email lure.
+The overall term for these scams -- phishing -- is a modified version of 'fishing' except in this instance the one doing this fishing is the crook, and they're trying to catch you and reel you in with their sneaky email lure.

-It's also likely a reference to hacker history: some of the earliest hackers were known as 'phreaks' or 'phreakers' and it's likely a reference back to that.
+It's also likely a reference to hacker history: some of the earliest hackers were known as 'phreaks' or 'phreakers' because they reverse engineered phones to make free calls.

 When did phishing begin?

-The consensus is the first example of the word phishing occurred in the mid-1990s with the use of software tools like AOHell which attempted to steal AOL user names and passwords.
+The consensus is that the first example of the word phishing occurred in the mid-1990s with the use of software tools like AOHell that attempted to steal AOL user names and passwords.

 These early attacks were successful because it was a new type of attack, something users hadn't seen before.
 AOL provided warnings to users about the risks, but phishing remained successful and it's still here over 20 years on.
 In many ways, it has remained very much the same for one simple reason - because it works.